ai91/AlexaSmartHome.MQTT.bridge/config/README.md

 ![Structure](../README/devices_json_structure.png)

 ### 1. Structure for Alexa.Discovery response
-This part is exact structure what needs to be provided as a [Discovery Response](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html).
+This part has exact structure what needs to be provided as a [Discovery Response](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-discovery.html).

 **Note:** The structure of this part can be really huge, depends on `additionalAttributes` and `capabilities` on device.